 When you get a sudden attack of pain in the upper belly, your pancreas may be inflamed, a condition known as pancreatitis.
 At Houston Gastrointestinal & Liver Clinic, P.A, Dr. Sreelatha Reddy and her team use their vast experience to diagnosis, treat, and prevent pancreatitis, ensuring you recover as quickly as possible.
-If you live in or near Houston and are concerned about either acute or chronic pancreatitis, contact the board-certified gastroenterologist known for her compassionate and professional team.
+If you live in or near Sugar Land, TX and are concerned about either acute or chronic pancreatitis, contact the board-certified gastroenterologist known for her compassionate and professional team.
 Call Dr. Reddy’s office today or use the online booking tool to schedule your appointment.

 If you have sudden, unexplained, and severe pain in the middle of your upper abdomen that radiates through to your back, you may have pancreatitis, or inflammation of your pancreas.
 The pain may worsen when you eat and doesn’t seem to go away, regardless of what you do.
 Other symptoms may accompany the pain of pancreatitis, including:

 In cases of chronic pancreatitis, the inflammation damages your pancreas, causing scar tissue.
 This can impact your pancreas’s ability to make insulin and results in diabetes.
 It also impacts how you digest food and can cause complications like nutrient deficiencies and weight loss.